Other Services Offered at Charlbury Surgery:

 This is the place to go with all minor injuries but it is moving to an appointment system.

 The Minor Injuries Unit is situated in the Witney Community Hospital.
 It is open from 10.00am to 10.30pm each day, including at Christmas and on Bank Holidays.
 They also have x-ray facilities.
 They can be contacted on 01865 903841.

 Early Visiting Service

-The Early Visiting Service (EVS) is made up of a team of emergency care clinicians who are working closely with GP practices to provide home visits to the elderly and housebound.
-If you request a Home Visit, the GP may send a member of the Early Visiting Service to see you; they will assess you and will give you advice, and if necessary they will call the GP for further input.
+The Early Visiting Service (EVS) is a team of emergency care clinicians who work closely with GP practices to provide home visits to the elderly and housebound.
+If you request a Home Visit you will usually be seen by the Early Visiting Service.
+They will assess you and give you advice.
+If necessary they will call for further input fro a GP.